Half Fast Cycling:

 Anyone with a bike who wants to meet a great bunch of laid-back people.
 Liking beer is a requirement, but this can be waived if you’re ridiculously good-looking.
 Ideally, you should be capable of maintaining a speed of about 25KPH but our emphasis is on enjoying the slow and easy.
 In the spirit of offering something for everyone, we do have a few 150KM hill climbs and such (we call them lunatic level).
 We hope that you know how to fix a flat (we’ll teach you if you don’t) and you should ride with appropriate tools – helmets are mandatory.
 If you’re reading this, the best thing to do is join our mailing list to receive weekly notes about weekend and overnight rides.

-What is Half Fast Cycling looking forward to this summer (or if you prefer, the year)?
+What is Half Fast Cycling looking forward to this summer?